 This guide is intended to provide users with digital archival resources on the Japanese American Internment, Relocation and Resettlement at The Bancroft Library.
 Between 110,000 and 120,000 people of Japanese ancestry, most of whom lived on the Pacific coast, were incarcerated in camps located in the western interior of the country during World War II.
 Since 1945, The Bancroft Library has collected and received resources relating to these specific communities.

 This guide provides a relatively simple way to begin research into The Bancroft Library's digitized collection of Japanese American Evacuation and Resettlement records.
 It should be noted that in addition to digital objects, the collection contains physical items, and there are microfilm copies available at The Bancroft Library.
-The digitized versions are available in the Online Archive of California and Calisphere.
+The digitized versions are available in Berkeley Digital Collections, the Online Archive of California, and Calisphere.

 Please note, that while we have listed many resources in this guide, it is not exhaustive and does not include all the resources related to Japanese American Internment and Relocation held at The Bancroft Library.
 Anyone doing in-depth research should look closely at the catalog for items not included in this guide and consider consulting with The Bancroft Library staff in order to find all possible sources.

 For in-depth reference assistance or class instruction please contact: email@example.com

 Users are invited to note any resources that are misidentified or misrepresented in any part of this guide and to notify us directly at firstname.lastname@example.org.